 5. 64-Bit Windows Systems Support

-PHP is a prominent member of the LAMP stack which means its native environment is Linux – but it’s also possible to run it on a Windows system.
-The 5.X series don’t yet provide 64-bit integer or large file support, so until now x64 builds have been considered experimental.
+PHP is a prominent member of the LAMP stack, which means its native environment is Linux – but it’s also possible to run it on a Windows system.
+The 5.X series don’t yet provide 64-bit integer or large file support, so x64 builds have been considered experimental until now.

-PHP 7 will change this as it introduces consistent 64-bit support which means both native 64-bit integers and large files will be supported, allowing you to confidently run the language on your 64-bit Windows system in the future.
+PHP 7 will change this.
+It introduces consistent 64-bit support, which means both native 64-bit integers and large files will be supported, allowing you to confidently run the language on your 64-bit Windows system in the future.

 6. New Spaceship and Null Coalescing Operators